Who we are

 Neil is a professional nature photographer based in the Cairngorms National Park, where he has lived for over 30 years.
 His main photographic focus is on species close to home such as red squirrels, crested tits and red deer.
 Neil has been an award winner in competitions such as Wildlife Photographer of the Year and the British Wildlife Photography awards.
 He recently worked as a Field Assistant and appeared in, the hugely successful Highlands: Scotland’s Wild Heart series produced by Mara Media for BBC Scotland.

-Neil has recently completed a life-long project on Red Squirrels and the resulting book will be published in April in partnership with SCOTLAND: The Big Picture.
+Neil has recently completed a life-long project on Red Squirrels and the resulting book was published in April in partnership with SCOTLAND: The Big Picture.

 Pete Smith: Sound designer and recordist

 Pete is a professional field recordist and sound designer with a passion for wildlife and conservation.
 His background is in music and electroacoustic composition and he first started recording the sounds of the natural world to use as material is his compositions.
 This gave him a greater appreciation of the musicality and richness of the natural landscape and he now can be found in some of Scotland's most remote places capturing the sounds he finds there.
 He has worked for Channel 4, BBC Alba, Hopscotch Films and STV as a field recordist and sound designer on projects ranging from award winning feature length documentaries to animations and short films.

 Based in the Scottish Highlands, Emma is a freelance marketing professional with a background in the nature and conversation photography industries.
 She recently became a director of The Wild Media Foundation has worked on various visual media projects including 2020VISION, Tooth & Claw and Wild Wonders of Europe.